-The following extract from the Paris letter of The British Medical Journal, Jan.
-1, 1887, will be interesting to read in connection with the foregoing strictures :---
+The following extract from the Paris letter of The British Medical Journal, January 1, 1887, will be interesting to read in connection with the foregoing structures:-

-"M. Jules Voisin has made two highly interesting experiments, at Salpêtrière Hospital, on hysterical patients on whom he studied the action of telepathic remedies (médicamenti à distance), such as metals and the magnet.
-He explained the phenomenon of various changes of personality presented by one of his patients.
-M. V., the same individual who was experimented on by MM.
-Bourru and Butot (see Congress of Grenoble, 1885, and Societé de Biologie, 1885).
-M. Voisin's experiments were made with corked and sealed phials of an opaque colour.
-He was himself ignorant of the contents of these phials, and was careful not to utter a word in the patient's presence.
+Mr. Jules Voisin has made two highly interesting experiments, at Salpetriere Hospital, on hysterical patients on whom he studied the action of telepathic remedies (medicamentia distance), such as metals and the magnet.
+He explained the phenomenon of various changes of personality presented by one of his patients, M. V. the same individual who was experimented on by MM.
+Bourru and Butot (See Congress of Grenoble, 1885, and Societe de Biolegic, 1885).
+M. Voisin's experiments were made with corked and sealed phials of an opaque colour. was himself ignorant of the contents of these phials, and was careful not to utter a word in the patient's presence.
 He threw the subject into a lethargic, somnolent and cataleptic state, but obtained no result under these conditions.
-When M Voisin made his experiments on any patient in a waking state, the latter immediately fell into a hypnotic state, and exhibited symptoms of disturbance, nausea, and vomiting.
+When M. Voisin made his experiments on any patient in a waking state, the latter immediately fell into a hypnotic state, and exhibited symptoms of disturbance, nausea and vomiting.
 If the name of a drug, of which the effects are well known, or the effects of any medicament whatsoever were mentioned, during the state of hypnotism, the patient immediately manifested the physiological effects of these remedies.
 Suggestion and unconscious suggestion were thus manifested.
-In another series of experiments, M. Jules Voisin observed during one of the three phases of somnolence (lethargy, somnambulism, cata lepsy), the state of one of his subjects, V.; he was not affected by the magnet.
-In the waking state no effect took place unless the magnet was seen by the patient, when it induced an attack, probably through suggestion.
+In another series of experiments, M. Jules Voisin observed during one of the three phases of somnalence (lethargy, somnambulism, catalepsy), the state of one of his subjects Y.; he was not affected by the magnet.
+In the walking state no effect took place unless the magnet was seen by the patient, when it induced and attacked probably through suggestion.
 Gold and mercury caused redness and blisters if V. was aware of their presence; these results were obtained likewise during somnambulism.
-By suggestion, the effect of metals was destroyed or produced without their presence, and if the contact of metal took place without the knowledge of V. when he was awake, no effect occurred.
-General sensibility, sensory and motor sensibility and the psychical state were effected by suggestion.
+By suggestion, the effect of metals was destroyed or produced without their presence, and if the contract of metal took place without the knowledge of V. when he was awake, no effect occurred.
+General sensibilitu. sensory and motor sensibility and the psychical state were effected by suggestion.
 M. Jules Voisin therefore believes it possible that the phenomenon of change of personality, as described by MM.
-Bourru and Butot, represents the last phase of a hysterical attack, a phase characterised by delirium with delusions, and lasting several months.
+Bourru and Butot, represents the last phase of a hysterical attack, a phase characterized by delirium with delusions, and lasting several months.
 Similar changes of personality, lasting only a short time, were observed in Somnambulism.
-They were always preceded by a physical change, resembling an attack, and they were apparently induced by any mental suggestion which accidentally recalled the previous existence of V."-[The italics are mine.]
+They were always preceded by a physical change resembling an attack, and they were apparently induced, by any mental suggestion which accidentally recalled the previous existence of V."-[The italics are mine.]